-Home » What Airbnb Hosts Should Know About Their Taxes
+Home » What Airbnb Hosts Need to Know About Their Finances at Tax Time

 Is there a large spare room in your house that you’re not using?
 Do you have a mother-in-law suite but no mother-in-law in residence currently?
 Have you converted your attic or basement into living space?
 Do you take regular or long vacations, leaving your home empty for extended periods of time?

 If you answered yes to any of those questions, you’ve probably considered renting out a portion (or all) of your home or vacation property, and thanks to sites like Airbnb, you can do it whenever it’s convenient for you.
 Airbnb has become a popular option for travelers in Canada, with the platform reporting over 20 million guest arrivals in the country between August 2021 and July 2022.
 As a result, many Canadian homeowners have turned to Airbnb as a way to earn extra income.